A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

-This specific form was motivated by the Hamiltonian of nonlinear parametric oscillators~\cite{goto2018} (Supplementary Note 4).
-Although this provides a strong physical motivation, our primary interest in~\eqref{eq:attractor} lies in its mathematical properties.
-In particular, the global minimizers of $\cA$ are exactly the vertices of the hypercube $ \{-\lambda,\lambda\}^n, \lambda = (\alpha/\beta)^{1/2}$ (Supplementary Note 2).
-Thus, by coupling $\cA$ with the Ising energy, we bias the solutions towards $\bbD$.
-More specifically, we define the Hamiltonian to be $\cH = \cA + \cE$, and consider the optimization problem
+This specific form of the attractor is motivated by the Hamiltonian of nonlinear parametric oscillators~\cite{goto2018} (Supplementary Note 4).
+Although this provides a strong physical motivation, our primary interest in~\eqref{eq:attractor} is because of its mathematical properties.
+In particular, we can show that the global minimizers of $\cA$ are exactly the vertices of the hypercube $ \{-\lambda,\lambda\}^n$, where $\lambda = (\alpha/\beta)^{1/2}$ (Supplementary Note 2).
+As this hypercube sits inside $\bbD$ for any choice of $\lambda$, we can use this property to bias the minimizers of the Hamiltonian $\cH = \cA + \cE$ toward $\bbD$.
+Specifically, we consider the optimization problem

+{In summary, we begin with the exact Ising model in \eqref{eq:IsingEergy} with $\s \in \{-1,1\}^n$, and introduce the relaxed variable $\x \in \bbD$ in \eqref{eq:IsingD} to obtain an equivalent formulation.
+We then enlarge the domain to $\x \in \Re^n$ and incorporate the attractor in \eqref{eq:attractor}, which leads to the unconstrained energy formulation in \eqref{eq:proposedH}.}

-Unlike the original Ising problem~\eqref{eq:IsingEergy} that has a finite search space, a difficulty with continuous optimization problems is that they might not have a minimizer, i.e., the problem may not be well-posed.
+Unlike the original Ising problem~\eqref{eq:IsingEergy}, which has a finite search space, a difficulty with continuous optimization problems is that they may not have a minimizer, i.e., the problem may not be well-posed.
 Nevertheless, we can prove that $\cH$ is bounded below and always has a global minimizer $\x^*$ (\textbf{Theorem S1} in Supplementary Note 2).

-Moreover, if it so happens that $\x^* \in \bbD$, then $\mathrm{sign}(\x^*)$ is guaranteed to be the ground state of the original Ising problem (Supplementary Note 2).
+Moreover, if it so happens that $\x^* \in \bbD$, then $\mathrm{sign}(\x^*)$ is guaranteed to be the ground state of the original Ising problem (Supplementary Note 2). {In practice, the recovered spin configuration $\mathrm{sign}(\x^*)$ may not always coincide with a true ground state.
+However, by appropriately tuning the parameters $\alpha$ and $\beta$, one can steer $\x^*$ toward $\bbD$.
+We empirically demonstrate later that this typically leads to solutions of higher quality than those obtained using existing Ising solvers.}